Macbucheron1/0xECE-WebSite/client/README.md

 - [x] in the search bar invert between url and text in the search result : "d%C3%A9" and dé
 - [ ] color of the link inside a write up in md
 - [ ] In the search bar make sur that the button is clickable and not just the text
-- [ ] Make a proper hide/show email button
+- [x] Make a proper hide/show email button
+- [ ] Change the nav bar to have a home button and put the profil button on the left side (make notif disappear or put it in the hamburger menu)